imperva/terraform-incapsula-cloud-waf/examples/multi-data-center-site/README.md

-# Imperva single-user example
+# Imperva multi-data-center-site example

-Configuration in this directory creates a single user under an account.
+Configuration in this directory creates a single data center site with load balancing under an account and assign it with several ACL policies

 # Usage